 But even today, months after Helene made landfall, Johnson and other artists living in Yancey and Mitchell counties still need kindness.

 “Many artists have lost in so many ways,” she explains.
 “Some have lost their studios, supplies, and income.
-Others have lost vital shows and access to their medication.
-Some have lost hope.”
+Others have lost vital shows and access to their medication.”

 To support these artists, the Toe River Arts Council has raised more than $100,000.
-Donations have repaired kilns, replaced art-making materials, fixed damaged homes and studios, removed fallen trees, and otherwise helped artists move forward.
+Donations have repaired kilns, replaced art-making materials, fixed damaged homes and studios, removed fallen trees, and otherwise helped makers move forward.

 “With art, we process and expand our worlds,” says Johnson.
 “It adds to the quality of our life. … recovery is needed.”